• Skip to primary navigation

 Instructions

-• Take a knife and cut the roti horizontally and vertically such a way that it makes diamond shaped small pieces.
+- Take a sharp knife and cut the roti horizontally and vertically such a way that it makes diamond shaped small pieces.

 Notes